Investor Relations

 The Group believes that these activities limit the environmental risks associated with the OKI Group.

-The OKI Group operates a wide variety of computer systems in its internal operations.
-With regard to the operation of the system, in order to implement appropriate use, avoid system trouble, and prevent information leakage outside the company, it takes various measures such as the establishment of various manuals, the proper handling of system equipment, and the encryption of information.
+The OKI Group uses and operates a wide variety of computer systems in its internal operations.
+With regard to the use and operation of the system, in order to implement appropriate use, avoid system trouble, and prevent information leakage outside the company, it takes various measures such as the establishment of various manuals, the proper handling of system equipment, and various measures such as the encryption of information and the introduction of multi-factor authentication, etc..

 In order for the OKI Group to understand the needs of society and its customers and to continue to provide optimal products and services, it is necessary to secure diversity and suitable human resources in all areas from management to the workplace, and to ensure that each individual demonstrates his or her full potential.

-The cohort of employees in their 50s is OKI Group's largest, and it is expected that more people will leave the group in the future.
+The cohort of employees in their 50s is OKI Group's largest, and an increased number of departures is expected in the future.

 In addition, it is expected that competition in the labor market will be fierce for personnel who can understand market needs and connect these with DX initiatives, who can play an active role globally, and who can realize competitive manufacturing.